Houston Zoo: Birds

 The Houston Zoo boasts one of the largest collections in any US zoo, with more than 800 birds from over 200 species.
-It includes a range of diverse birds, including the Mariana fruit dove, Micronesian kingfisher, Congo peafowl, and green-winged macaw.
+It includes a range of diverse birds, including the Mariana fruit dove, Guam kingfisher, Congo peafowl, and green-winged macaw.

 Carnivores

-Hosting the University of Houston's mascot Shasta the Cougar, the carnivore exhibit is also home to the lion, malayan tiger, clouded leopard, American black bear, African wild dog, leopard, and cheetah.
+Hosting the University of Houston's mascot Shasta the Cougar, the carnivore exhibit is also home to the lion, Malayan tiger, clouded leopard, American black bear, African wild dog, leopard, and cheetah.

-Sea lions

-The Sea Lion Pool is located by the zoo entrance and is home to California sea lions Jonah, Cali, Kamia, TJ and her pup Max.

 Allen H. and Ethel G. Carruth Natural Encounters

 The Allen H. and Ethel G. Carruth Natural Encounters is a special building at the zoo where an adventure through an entire continent is simulated.
-Visitors learn about animals from the river’s edge, rainforest canopy, desert, and coral reef.
-Animals housed in the exhibit include the Asian small-clawed otter, Damaraland mole-rat, golden lion tamarin, golden-headed lion tamarin, meerkat, naked mole-rat, Pygmy marmoset, white-faced saki, Hoffmann's two-toed sloth, Eastern collared lizard, and Victoria crowned pigeon.
+Visitors learn about animals from the river's edge, rainforest canopy, desert, and coral reef.
+Animals housed in the exhibit include the Asian small-clawed otter, Damaraland mole-rat, golden lion tamarin, golden-headed lion tamarin, meerkat, naked mole-rat, pygmy marmoset, white-faced saki, Hoffmann's two-toed sloth, eastern collared lizard, and Victoria crowned pigeon.